taviroquai/architect/README.md

 you prefer to use functions style, there are also core functions aliases.
 Se below.

-* Supports multiple themes
+* Multiple themes
-* Supports multiple idiom
+* Multiple idioms
-* Plugin routes with PHP5 anonymous functions
+* Routes with PHP5 anonymous functions
-* Supports events for inter-module actions
+* Events for inter-module actions
+* Fluent Interface DB queries - supports MySQL, PostgreSQL and SQLite
-* Supports screen messages
+* Flash messages
-* Core application logging
+* Application logging
-* Generate consistent URLs
-* Centralized encryption
-* Built-in shopping cart
-* Built-in anti-span field
-* Built-in GET/POST cURL requests
-* Built-in file uploads and download attachments
-* Built-in datepicker field
-* Built-in pagination
-* Built-in breadcrumbs
-* Built-in carousel
-* Built-in input validation
-* Built-in line chart
-* Built-in tree view
-* Built-in file explorer (list and gallery templates)
+* Input validation and sanitization
-* Built-in leaflet map
+* Generic views as shopping cart, anti-span input field, file upload, datepicker, pagination, breadcrumbs, carousel, line chart, tree view, file explorer, leaflet map, comment form, automatic table/form from database tables, image gallery, poll and text editor
 * More to come...

 This is an on-going work and there is not yet a stable version